 Work in progress: Currently Entry points in the API are identified in the source for this document with @apifun, @eapifun, and @embfun entries.
-Similarly, @apivar, @eapivar, and @embvar identify variables, and @apihdr, @eapihdr, and @embhdr identify headers in the API.
+Similarly, @apivar, @eapivar, and @embvar identify variables, and @apihdr, @eapihdr, and @embhdr identify headers in the API. @forfun identifies entry points to be called as Fortran subroutines.
 This could be used for programmatic extraction, but the specific format is work in progress and even the way this document is produced is subject to change.